Embark on a cycling adventure through Japan, exploring serene landscapes, historic sites, and vibrant cities from Kyoto to Tokyo.

 • RYOKANS & MINSHUKUS

 • Japanese-style accommodation - ryokans or minshukus (traditional inn/guesthouse) involve sleeping on futons or matresses on tatami mat floors, with bedding often packed away during the day.
 Attached bathrooms/toilets will usually be very small and many will only have shared bathing facilities with certain hours, or times available for booking at reception.
 Your leader will explain etiquette involved in using the shared facilities.
 As this style of accommodation will often not have furniture (ie. chairs or beds) in the rooms, please consider choosing a different trip style in Japan if you have difficulty getting up from the floor or have knee, hip or back issues.
 Some establishments may have a curfew when travellers need to be back in the accommodation - this is usually around midnight.
 Please also be aware that you would normally be required to change to slippers when entering into your room in such properties.
 Extra fees will be charged if dirty marks are left on their beddings or towels that require professional cleaning.
+Some of such properties will only give 1 key for each room so you can leave the key at the reception so that you and your roommate won't have to conform to the same schedule when you are out exploring.

 • OCCASIONAL ALTERNATIVE ACCOMMODATION